kaustavdm/forge-access-granted/RUNBOOK.md

 - Check if `result.status === "approved"`
 - Return `{ valid: true }` or `{ valid: false }` based on the status
 - Input validation is already implemented

-**Test this implementation:**

-1. Send the **"Application Endpoints" -> "3.1 Phone verification start - SMS"** request to get a code
-2. When you receive the code, update the `code` field in the **"3.4 Validate Verify token for phone"** request body
-3. Send the **"3.4 Validate Verify token for phone"** request
-4. Verify that you receive a response with `"valid": true`

 <details>
 <summary>💡 Click to see the solution</summary>